riddickz/COLGE_BSS/README.md

 ### agent.py

 Define the agent object and methods needed in deep Q-learning algorithm.
-There are a lot of paramters quite important defined in this part.
-The discount factor for exploration strategy, the T iterations for structure2vec, ....

 ### model.py

-Define the Q-function and the embedding algorithm. `S2V_QN_1` and `GCN_QN_1` gives good results.
+Define the Q-function and the embedding algorithm.

 ### environment.py

-Define the environment object which is either MVC (Minimum vertex cover) or MAXCUT (Maximum cut set).
+Define the environment object for the BSSrp.

-It contains as well the method to get the approximation solution and the optimal solution (with pulp)
+### baselines/

+Folder containing the exact MILP formulation of the BSSrp and a nearest neighbour heuristic.

+### notebooks/

+Folder containing the evaluation scripts.

+## Acknowledgements

+- The repo in which we built our implementation on https://github.com/louisv123/COLGE
+- The repo in which COLGE is based on https://github.com/Hanjun-Dai/graph_comb_opt